If you need to save the settings for the individual installation of an addon, you can use the OAuth server to identify the e-shop’s admins.

 $param['state'] = $state;

-to the request to the OAuth server, then the parameter and its value will be added to the reply from authorization server.
-For check, see below.
+The state parameter is not mandatory, it is used as protection against XSRF attacks.
+The state value must be generated and saved to the user.
+When you add state to the request to the OAuth server, the parameter and its value will be added to the reply from authorization server.
+To check, see below.

-Then you add response_type
+Then you add response_type and redirect_uri parameters.

 // response_type is always 'code'